adr/madr/docs/index.md

         `-- 0001-use-vuejs.md
 ```

-With this approach, all categories are explicit, because the sub directories define the catories.
+This approach makes all categories explicit because the sub directory/folder names define the categories.
-It is accepted, that numbers of ADRs are not unique throughout the repository any more, but local for a category.
+As a consequence, numbers of ADRs are no longer unique throughout the repository, but locally within a category only.
+Ideally, the ADR categorization the same organizing principles as other artifacts such as the code; using architectural structur breakdown is just one option and functional decomposition would be an additional one.
+This comes down to a meta-decision to be made rather early on.

-Note that other alternatives are discussed at [ADR-0010](decisions/0010-support-categories.md).
+Note that alternatives to categorization via subfolders are discussed at [ADR-0010](decisions/0010-support-categories.md).

 ## License